-The BMW 2002 Turbo was not a sales success.
+Sadly, the BMW 2002 Turbo was not a success in the showrooms.
 To be fair, the timing of its launch could not have been worse.
-In '73, petrol-pump prices almost doubled, as a result of the OAPEC fuel crisis.
-Motorists panicked - and the 17mpg 2002 Turbo never stood a chance.
+In \’73, petrol-pump prices almost doubled – because of the OAPEC fuel crisis.
+Motorists panicked.
+The 17mpg 2002 Turbo never stood a chance.
 BMW became very anxious, very quickly!
 In only the second year of its production run, the 2002 Turbo was dropped.
 Just 1,672 cars had been built.
 Bad luck, basically!
-In different circumstances, the 2002 Turbo may have been an automotive best-seller.
+In different economic circumstances, the car could have been a best-seller.

 The 2002 Turbo was inspired by a BMW works racer.
-Its raison d'être was to breathe life back into BMW's entry-level saloon car slot.
-The Turbo's impressive top speed stat of 130mph was just what was required.
+Its raison d\’être was to breathe life back into BMW\’s entry-level saloon car slot.
+To that end, the Turbo\’s top speed stat of 130mph was bang on the automotive money.
 Peak output was 170bhp.
-The 2-litre 4-cylinder engine was fuel-injected - and came complete with a KKK turbocharger.
-At low to medium revs, there was little to split the Turbo and the standard 2002.
+The 2-litre 4-cylinder engine was fuel-injected.
+And was kitted out with a KKK turbocharger.
+At low to medium revs, there was little to split the Turbo and standard version 2002.
 That all changed, though, at 4,500rpm.
-When the boost kicked in, it did so in earnest!
-The Turbo, though, was prepped for the extra stresses.
-It had beefier driveshafts and bearings than the standard model.
+When the boost kicked in, you knew about it.
+Thankfully, the Turbo had been prepped for the extra stress.
+It had beefier driveshafts and bearings than standard.
 Suspension spring rates were wound up.
 Bilstein dampers were fitted at the back.
-There were anti-roll bars, front and rear.
-Wheels were Mahle alloys ... wearing fat Michelin XWX tyres.
+Anti-roll bars were fitted, fore and aft.
+Wheels were fat Mahle alloys – shod with Michelin XWX rubber.
 The front two were stopped by 4-pot ventilated disc brakes.
 Big drums brought up the rear.